 - Free one-on-one engineering support (DFX) for every client.

 - Free BOM checks for PCB assembly (components can be both provided by PCBONLINE or clients).

 - Free complete PCBA and functional PCBA tests to $5000+ orders.

-- PCB manufacturing following IPC-A-600 standards, PCB assembly following IPC-A-610 Class 3 standards.
+- PCB manufacturing follows IPC-A-600 standards, and PCB assembly follows IPC-A-610 Class 3 standards.